daswer123/xtts-api-server/README.md

   -sf SPEAKER_FOLDER, --speaker_folder The folder where you get the samples for tts -o OUTPUT, --output Output folder
-  -t TUNNEL_URL, --tunnel URL of tunnel used (e.g: ngrok, localtunnel) -ms MODEL_SOURCE, --model-source MODEL_SOURCE
+  -t TUNNEL_URL, --tunnel URL of tunnel used (e.g: ngrok, localtunnel) -ms MODEL_SOURCE, --model-source ["api","local"]
-                        Define the model source: 'repo' to download the latest version from the repository; 'local' uses a local copy of version 2.0.2 by default.
+                        Define the model source: 'api' to download the latest version from the repository; 'local' uses a local copy of version 2.0.2 by default.
 ```

 If you want your host to listen, use -hs 0.0.0.0